European charities uniting

 Our mission is to bring the voices of patients and citizens into cancer research and help shape solutions that are not only scientifically sound, but also pragmatic, accessible, and affordable.
 As charities, we are uniquely positioned to drive forward clinical trials that make a real difference in everyday care.

-That’s why at the heart of our collaboration lies a shared ambition: to co-create a Pragmatic Clinical Trial Programme by and for cancer charities – as a dedicated contribution to the Europe’s Beating Cancer Plan.
+That’s why at the heart of our collaboration lies a shared ambition: to co-create a Pragmatic Clinical Trial Programme by and for cancer charities – as a dedicated contribution to the EU Cancer Mission and Europe’s Beating Cancer Plan.

-FORCE contribution to the Europe’s Beating Cancer Plan
+FORCE contribution to the EU Cancer Mission and Europe’s Beating Cancer Plan

 FORCE project timeline